Mr-GR/blockchain-technology-service-frontend/README.md

-# Certification NFT - Soulbound Digital Credentials
+# Block Certify - Soulbound Digital Credentials

 A blockchain-based certification system using non-transferable (soulbound) NFTs for issuing verifiable credentials on Polygon Amoy testnet.

 ## Overview

-Certification NFT is a decentralized application that enables institutions, bootcamps, and organizations to issue tamper-proof, verifiable digital certificates as NFTs.
+Block Certify is a decentralized application that enables institutions, bootcamps, and organizations to issue tamper-proof, verifiable digital certificates as NFTs.
 These certificates are **soulbound** (non-transferable), ensuring they permanently represent the recipient's achievement.

 ### Key Features